financialomejor/ach-serverless/README.md

 openssl rsa -aes256 -in your.key -out your.encrypted.key
 ```

 After generating the keystore you need to place it in the <strong>src > main > resources > certificate</strong> folder.
-Then update the configurations lying in the <strong>src > main > resources > policies.xml</strong> and <strong>com.financialomejor.ach.ACHMainController</strong> files, which are marked with the <strong>TODO</strong> comment.
+Then update the configurations lying in the <strong>src > main > resources > policies.xml</strong> and <strong>com.financialomejor.ach.ACHMainController</strong> files, which are marked with the <strong>TODO</strong> annotation.
 You also have to specify the private key password in the <strong>com.financialomejor.ach.PWCBHandler</strong> class.

 ## Running the code

-To run the springboot service be sure that the <strong>spring-boot-starter-web</strong> dependency has the exclusions commented as follows:
+To run the springboot service locally be sure that the <strong>spring-boot-starter-web</strong> dependency has the exclusions commented as follows:

 ```xml
 <dependency>